Business to Business Marketing or B2B Marketing as it is popularly known is very different than marketing to individual consumers.

 Learn the art of communicating with that person better.
 It is now a one on one conversation with that person.

-This demographic and psycho graphic information will utilized by all your marketing activity thereafter, ensuring your content and digital material is absorbed by the right eyes and ears.
+This demographic and psychographic information will be utilized by all your marketing activity thereafter, ensuring your content and digital material is absorbed by the right eyes and ears.

 2. Understanding the Buyers Journey